Antonio-Prado/Internet-connection-SLA-RTD-and-PL-check/README.md

 This code sends ICMP and ICMPv6 packets to RIPE anchors placed in Italy at MIX (Milan Internet Exchange point) and at Namex (Rome Internet Exchange point).

-It measures Round trip delay and Packet Loss values in order to meet some SLA policies, for example, as coded in this script:
+It measures Round trip delay and Packet Loss values in order to meet some SLA policies, for example, as we recommend:

 RTD < 100ms